avh4/elm-program-test/docs/ports.md

 Similar to how we provided a `simulateEffects` function for testing our Cmds, we'll need to provide a `simulateSubscriptions` function for testing our Subs.
-This will parallel the `subscriptions` function in our main program, but will return `TestContext.SimulatedSub` instead of the normal `Sub`.
+This will parallel the `subscriptions` function in our main program, but will return `ProgramTest.SimulatedSub` instead of the normal `Sub`.
 (This is necessary because, as with `Cmd`s,
 Elm currently provides no way to inspect the value of a `Sub`.)